Philippe Croizon: Accident

 His amputations were required due to a severe electric shock accident which occurred in March 1994.
-At the time, Croizon was employed as a steelworker at the foundry of Poitou, 26 years old and married, with one son; his wife was expecting a second child.
-At his home in Saint-Rémy-sur-Creuse, Vienne, while standing on a metal ladder on the roof to work on a television antenna, Croizon received a severe electric shock from a high-voltage power line which earthed (grounded) through the ladder, to which he became adhered.
+At his home in Saint-Rémy-sur-Creuse, Vienne, while standing on a metal ladder on the roof to work on a television aerial, Croizon received a severe electric shock from a high-voltage power line, which earthed (grounded) through the ladder, to which he became adhered.
 Twenty minutes passed before a neighbour could raise the alarm.
 He was hospitalized in Tours, where doctors removed his left arm above the elbow, his right arm below the elbow, then his right leg above the knee.
-Surgeons had thought that the left leg could be saved, but when that also required removal, Croizon reported feeling "despair".
+Surgeons had thought that the left leg could be saved, but when that also required removal Croizon reported feeling "despair".
+At the time Croizon was employed as a steelworker at the foundry of Poitou, 26 years old and married, with one son; his wife was expecting a second child.

 English Channel Challenge

 Preparations

-During his recuperation in the hospital, he saw a television programme about a female channel-swimmer, who Croizon said inspired him.
-He began a regimen of swimming, training for over five hours per day with the Maritime Gendarmerie, the French marine police, in the sea near La Rochelle.
+During his recuperation in hospital he saw a television programme about a female channel-swimmer, who Croizon said inspired him.
+He began a regimen of swimming, training for more than five hours a day with the Maritime Gendarmerie, the French marine police, in the sea near La Rochelle.
 He experimented with different prosthetic limbs designed for swimming, with fins attached to the stumps of his legs.
-One set of specially designed prosthetics cost €12,000, and are made from carbon and titanium.
+One set of specially designed prosthetics cost €12,000 and are made from carbon and titanium.

 He wrote a book entitled J'ai décidé de vivre (I Decided to Live), using a speech-to-text computer system.
 He also made a parachute jump.

-Croizon's preparations for the channel-swim attempt took 35 hours per week for two years; throughout the training period, he received letters of support from national politicians, including then-President of France Nicolas Sarkozy.
+Croizon's preparations for the channel-swim attempt took 35 hours a week for two years, throughout which period he received letters of support from national politicians, including then-President of France Nicolas Sarkozy.
 It was during this period that he completed a swim from Noirmoutier to Pornic in less than five hours.